 Temporary/Hourly appointments may not exceed 1,050 hours in a twelve consecutive month period from the original date of hire.

 REMINDER: Temporary/Hourly employees may not begin work until the background check and required paperwork is complete!

-The hiring supervisor has the responsibility to ensure that all required forms are complete before a temporary/hourly employee begins working.
+The hiring supervisor has the responsibility to ensure that all requirements are met before a temporary/hourly employee begins working.

-- Talk with your Human Resources Consultant to determine title, length of appointment, pay rate, bargaining unit potential, and benefit eligibility.
+- Talk with your Human Resources Partner (HRP) to determine title, length of appointment, pay rate, bargaining unit potential, and benefit eligibility.
 Reminder: Employee cannot begin work until entire hiring process is complete!

-- Human Resource Consultant will initiate the background check.
+- HRC will initiate the background check.
 Supervisor: please let potential employee know that they will receive an email about the background check.

 - New employee will receive an email with instructions on completing required forms online (I-9, W-4, and direct deposit).

 - Supervisor electronically submits Temporary Appointment Form (TAF) webform (the employee, human resources, and supervisor will receive an emailed copy of this form).

 - Supervisor instructs employee to go to Human Resources with I-9 documentation on the first day of employment.